Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 2. Dedicated Server or VPS/_ TEMPLATE DOCUMENTATION - Security SOP (Opened port, Emergency hatch if locked out).md

 Hetzner -> Dashboard -> Servers (left sidebar item) -> Select your server -> Top right `>-` button
 ![[Pasted image 20260516221245.png]]
+---

+Another escape hatch of course is to use a VPS to change your IP or go to an internet cafe with another IP, then re-attempt SSH login.
+There you can unban yourself with [[Fail2Ban - Unban IP]]